 To conserve battery life, the LEDs on the MT12 don't always remain on.

 The MT12 has a general purpose button on the top which allows you to wake up the sensor and test if it is able to connect to a gateway.
 This will also upload the current sensor data to the gateway.

 Next to the battery compartment, there is a pinhole button to factory reset the sensor.
 If the button is pressed and held for at least ﬁve seconds and then released, the sensor will reboot and it will be restored to its original factory settings by deleting all configuration information stored on the unit.

 The MT12 sensors have a USB-C port on the bottom that can be used to provide an alternate source of power using a compatible accessory.

 Water Leak Detection Probe

-On the bottom of the MT12 sensors there’s a tail with female connector for the included Water Lead Detection Cable.
+On the bottom of the MT12 sensors there’s a tail with a female connector for the included water leak detection cable.